-Income thresholds Income tax rates for the 2020 income year
+Income thresholds Income tax rates for the 2021 income year

 \$0 - \$14,000 10.5%

 \$14,001 - \$48,000 17.5%

 \$48,001 - \$70,000 30.0%

 \$70,001 + 33.0%

-Claim any tax deducted from income paid to the organisation in Box 20A, 20C, 20G or 20I as appropriate.
+Claim any tax deducted from income paid to the organisation in Box 21A, 21C, 21G or 21I as appropriate.

-Box 20D Excess imputation credits brought forward
+Box 21D Excess imputation credits brought forward

-If your organisation is unincorporated and had unused imputation credits in the 2019 return, they were unable to be refunded and must be brought forward and claimed against this year's tax payable.
-You can find the amount of excess imputation credits to be brought forward to 2020 in the "Loss/excess imputation credits carried forward" letter we sent you after your 2019 income tax return was assessed.
+If your organisation is unincorporated and had unused imputation credits in the 2020 return, they were unable to be refunded and must be brought forward and claimed against this year's tax payable.
+You can find the amount of excess imputation credits to be brought forward to 2021 in the "Loss/excess imputation credits carried forward" letter we sent you after your 2020 income tax return was assessed.

-Print the amount in Box 20D of your return.
-Add up your total imputation credits from Boxes 20C and 20D and print the total in Box 20E.
+Print the amount in Box 21D of your return.
+Add up your total imputation credits from Boxes 21C and 21D and print the total in Box 21E.

-Box 20E Imputation credits
+Box 21E Imputation credits

-If the imputation credits at Box 20E are greater than the amount in Box 20B, the difference can't be refunded.
+If the imputation credits at Box 21E are greater than the amount in Box 21B, the difference cannot be refunded.

 If the organisation is an incorporated body, the excess imputation credits must be converted to a loss and carried forward.
-To do this, divide the difference between Boxes 20B and 20E by 0.28.
-We'll send you a letter confirming the amount of net loss carried forward to the 2021 return.
+To do this, divide the difference between Boxes 21B and 21E by 0.28.
+We'll send you a letter confirming the amount of net loss carried forward to the 2022 return.

-If the organisation is an unincorporated body, the difference between Boxes 20B and 20E must be carried forward to the 2021 return and credited against the tax liability.
+If the organisation is an unincorporated body, the difference between Boxes 21B and 21E must be carried forward to the 2022 return and credited against the tax liability.
 We'll send you a letter confirming the amount of excess imputation credits carried forward.

-Box 20GG Residential land withholding tax (RLWT) credit
+Box 21GG Residential land withholding tax (RLWT) credit